tballison/commoncrawl-fetcher-lite/README.md

 Common Crawl crawls a large portion of the internet each month (roughly 3 billion URLs).

-Common Crawl packages the raw files inside [WARC](https://en.wikipedia.org/wiki/Web_ARChive) files, each of which is gzipped and then appended to other gzipped WARC files to create very large files stored in AWS's S3 buckets.
+Common Crawl packages the raw files inside [WARC](https://en.wikipedia.org/wiki/Web_ARChive) files, each of which is gzipped and then appended to other gzipped WARC files to create compound WARC files stored in AWS's S3 buckets.
+For a single crawl, there are roughly 90,000 compound WARC files, each roughly 1 GB in size.
+Uncompressed, a single's month crawl can weigh in at ~400TiB.

 Common Crawl truncates files at **1MB**.
 Researchers who want complete files must refetch truncated files from the original URLs.

-The index files and these very large files are accessible via `S3` and HTTPS.
+The index files and the compound WARC files are accessible via `S3` (`s3://commoncrawl/`) and HTTPS (`https://data.commoncrawl.org/`).

-Users may extract individual WARC files with an HTTP range query.
+Users may extract individual gzipped WARC files with an HTTP range query from the compound WARC files.

-To ease access to files, Common Crawl publishes index files, roughly 300GB compressed/1TB uncompressed per crawl.
+To ease access to files, Common Crawl publishes index files, 300 per crawl totalling roughly 300GB compressed/1TB uncompressed.
 Each line of these index files stores information about a fetch of a single URL:

- 1. the URL in an archival format
+ 1. the URL in a format optimized for sorting by host and domain
  2. a timestamp
  3. a JSON object